microsoft/vscode-dev-containers/README.md

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 The Remote - Containers extension in the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension pack allows you to open any folder mounted into or inside a dev container and take advantage of VS Code's full development feature set.

 This repository contains a set of **dev container definitions** to help get you up and running with a containerized environment.
 The definitions describe the appropriate container image, runtime arguments for starting the container, and VS Code extensions that should be installed.
-They are intended to be dropped into an existing project or folder rather than acting as sample projects.
-(See the [vscode-remote-try-*](https://github.com/search?q=org%3Amicrosoft+vscode-remote-try-&type=Repositories) repositories if you are looking for sample projects.)
+They provide files beyond the `devcontainer.json` container configuration file like Dockerfiles or Docker Compose files that they can be dropped into an existing project and used.
+They can also be used as  configuration samples for setting up your own containers.
+(However, see the [vscode-remote-try-*](https://github.com/search?q=org%3Amicrosoft+vscode-remote-try-&type=Repositories) repositories if you are looking for complete sample projects.)

 ## Using a definition